You have a planning session with your radiotherapy team a few days or weeks before you start treatment.

 Your planning appointment takes from 15 minutes to 2 hours.

 You usually have a planning CT scan in the radiotherapy department.

 The scan shows the cancer and the area around it.
 You might have other types of scans or x-rays to help your treatment team plan your radiotherapy.
 The plan they create is just for you.

-The radiographers make a treatment shell (mask) first.
-There is more detailed information about this below.
-They then put some markers on the mask when it is finished being made.
-You need to lie very still.
+Your radiographers make a treatment shell (mask) first.
+There is more information about this below.

 Before the planning appointment you might also have other scans, such as an MRI scan.
 Your treatment team puts all the scans together in a special computer to decide your radiotherapy plan.

 Radiotherapy mould (shell)

 Your treatment team will make a mould (shell) of your head and neck.
 You wear it during the treatment sessions to keep you very still.

 Your radiographers may also make marks on it.
 They use the marks to line up the radiotherapy machine for each treatment.

 The process of making the shell can vary slightly between hospitals.
 It usually takes around 30 minutes.